snoopwpf/snoopwpf/README.md

 - [chocolatey](https://chocolatey.org/packages/snoop) for stable and some preview versions
 - [github releases](https://github.com/snoopwpf/snoopwpf/releases) for stable versions
 - [appveyor](https://ci.appveyor.com/project/batzen/snoopwpf/build/artifacts) for the latest preview versions (built on every code change)
-- You need at least .NET Framework 4.0 to run Snoop
+- You need at least .NET Framework 4.5.2 to run Snoop

 ## Versions

 You can read the [changelog](Changelog.md) for details on what changed in which version.

+### [5.0.0]

+Highlights:

+- Improved settings system that does not rely on `System.Configuration`
+- It's now possible to hide properties from Snoop in it's default view.
+  Just annotate your properties with `[System.ComponentModel.BrowsableAttribute(false)]`.
+- Added the ability to show browser dev tools on browser controls.
+  `WebView2` and `CefSharp` are currently supported.

+Breaking:

+- Dropped support for all .NET versions prior to .NET 4.5.2

 ### [4.0.0]